-Fentanyl is an extremely potent synthetic opioid notorious for its ability to produce serious harm.
-Those harms prominently feature heightened risks for an overdose.
+Fentanyl is a highly potent synthetic opioid that poses a serious threat to life and health.
+An overdose can happen quickly, even in small doses.
 They also include heightened risks of developing a diagnosable drug problem.
 Fentanyl addiction treatment helps you reduce your exposure to these well-known health issues.
 It can also help you avoid the many other potential consequences of long-term fentanyl use.

 Side Effects of Fentanyl